suriyaraj23014049/SIHPS/README.md

 Objective:
 Create an e-Portal to streamline case management for the Delhi High Court, automating case filing, tracking, and processing to enhance efficiency and reduce paperwork.

-Core Features:
+## Core Features:

-User Authentication:
+1.User Authentication:

 Role-based access control and secure login.
-Case Filing:
+2.Case Filing:

 Online submission of cases and documents with automatic case number generation.
-Caveat Matching:
+3.Caveat Matching:

 Automated matching of caveats to cases with notification alerts.
-Case Allocation:
+4.Case Allocation:

 Automatic and manual allocation of cases to judges or departments.
-Case Tracking:
+5.Case Tracking:

 Real-time updates on case proceedings and automated notifications.
-Notice Generation:
+6.Notice Generation:

 Template-based notice creation and automated dispatch.
-Case Transfer:
+7.Case Transfer:

 Online request submission and approval workflow for case transfers.
-Case Status Search and Reporting:
+8.Case Status Search and Reporting:

 Advanced search options and customizable reports on case metrics.
-Technology Stack:
+9.Technology Stack:

 *Frontend: HTML, CSS, JavaScript, React or Angular.
 *Backend: Node.js, Python (Django/Flask), or Java (Spring Boot).